Terry Funk: Late career (2002–2017)

 From 2002 to 2004, Funk was a regular top star for Ring of Honor Wrestling and Major League Wrestling.
 Funk had several battles with the likes of CM Punk, the Extreme Horsemen (Steve Corino, C. W. Anderson, Justin Credible and Simon Diamond) in specialty matches such as a No Ropes Barbed Wire Death Match, and a 5 on 5 WarGames match.
 On MLW's final show until 2017, Funk was attacked by his former manager Gary Hart and his syndicate.
-In November 2004, Funk competed in the UK wrestling company FWA's annual show entitled British Uprising.
-He teamed with Paul Burchill and Paul Travell, managed by "The Twisted Genius" Dean Ayass, to face The Triad, managed by Greg Lambert, in a 6-Man Tag Team match.
-Funk's team emerged victorious in front of a crowd of 2,000 people in the Coventry Skydome.
-In 2005, Funk received an offer from World Wrestling Entertainment to appear at the ECW reunion show One Night Stand, but turned it down in favor of working the ECW nostalgia show Hardcore Homecoming that was being put together by Shane Douglas.
-At Hardcore Homecoming, Funk lost a three-way barbed wire match to Sabu.